prorev/prorev.github.io/_posts/2020-01-24-python_flask-heroku.md

 ## About Flask
 [Flask project on GitHub](https://github.com/pallets/flask){:rel="nofollow"} was created in April 2010.
 The original idea was to create framework for dealing with _simple_ web apps.

-> Flask author original idea why they needed flask is to create a bulletin board in Python.
+> In early stage flask authors original idea was to create a bulletin board in Python.

 ## Flask original components
 I will list in here just the two to keep it simple: